Table of Contents

 - As a salad dressing

-If you’re a smoothie maniac like me share all of your creative strategies below!
+If you’re a smoothie maniac like me share all of your creative strategies for smoothies below!
 There is always room for another fantastic smoothie blend in the world.

-What’s your favorite color plant based smoothie- do you prefer green, blue, yellow, or even red?
-And most importantly, what types of super foods do you throw in there to make the magic happen?
+What’s your favorite color smoothie?
+Do you prefer green, blue, yellow, or even red?
+And most importantly, what types of goodies do you throw in there to make the magic happen?

 Vegan Tropical Smoothie